ToolShedTested

 The decision to invest in a powered PEX crimp tool hinges on project scale.
 If you're adding a bathroom, replumbing a kitchen, or running new supply lines for a whole-house water filtration system, the Ridgid PEX-One pays for itself in time and physical effort within the first day of work.
 Making 50 to 100 crimp connections with a manual tool is genuinely exhausting, and inconsistent hand strength late in the day is a real risk for connection quality.
 The powered tool produces consistent, go/no-go verified crimps with a single squeeze regardless of fatigue.
 Ridgid's lifetime warranty on the tool and free replacement of the jaw inserts is a meaningful advantage -- these are the parts that wear and need periodic replacement on any crimp tool.
 If you are doing a single repair of a few connections, rent the tool or buy a manual version.

 Copper pipe work is less common in new construction but still standard for repairs in homes built before 1990.
 For copper work in open spaces, a standard $15 rotary hand cutter is all you need and produces excellent results.
-The powered Milwaukee M12 FUEL copper cutter earns its price when you're working in a wall cavity, under a floor, or in any space where you cannot complete the 360-degree rotation a manual cutter requires.
+The powered Milwaukee M12 2471-20 copper tubing cutter earns its price when you're working in a wall cavity, under a floor, or in any space where you cannot complete the 360-degree rotation a manual cutter requires.
 If your plumbing job involves cutting copper in tight framing bays, the powered cutter eliminates a serious frustration.
 For PVC drain work -- which almost never requires cutting in genuinely tight spaces -- a standard fine-tooth handsaw or PVC ratchet cutter is adequate and far less expensive than a dedicated powered tool.
 Match your tool investment to the specific pipe materials and access conditions of your project.

 Pro Tips from the Shop